-A ‘Card’ is a brown octagonal sheet of corrugated board with 3 zones – A, C and D. The B was the head section of the target that has since been removed to create a less human-like target so subsequently there is no B. Each card requires a minimum of two shots, A will score the highest, then C and then D. The points will vary from one division to another, usually 5 points for an A, 3 for a B and 1 for a D.
+A ‘Card’ is a brown octagonal sheet of corrugated board with 3 zones – A, C and D. The B was the head section of the target that has since been removed to create a less human-like target so subsequently there is no B. Each card requires a minimum of two shots, A will score the highest, then C and then D. The points will vary from one division to another.

-Thick metal targets spray-painted white.
+Thick metal targets spray-painted white or blue.
 Plates or Poppers require only one hit and must fall over.

 A No-Shoot is an identical octagonal card that it is white rather than brown.
 Hitting this card will incur heavy penalties.
 Usually a No-Shoot is positioned over a brown card to reduce the size of the target area forcing the shooter to slow down or risk incurring penalties.

 Moving targets have normal cards attached to a metal frame that swings, turns or runs on a cable.
-Sometimes they can disappear entirely forcing the shooter to hurry.
+Sometimes they can disappear entirely forcing the shooter to rush.